 Every year Apple releases a new major update for iPhone and iPad devices, but some devices won’t receive the update, usually around seven years after they first debuted.
-Here’s which devices are compatible with iOS 16 and iPadOS 16.
+Here are the devices that are compatible with iOS 16 and iPadOS 16.

-iOS 16 Coming to iPhone 8 or Better
+iOS 16 Is Ready for iPhone 8 or Newer

-The iOS 16 update will arrive sometime in September 2022 for anyone with an iPhone 8 (or Plus), iPhone X, and second-generation iPhone SE or later.
+The iOS 16 update arrived on September 12, 2022 for anyone with an iPhone 8 (or Plus), iPhone X, and second-generation iPhone SE or later.
 You can check which iPhone you have under Settings > General > About.

 That means that if you own an iPhone 7, iPhone 6S, or a first-generation iPhone SE then you won’t be able to upgrade to the next version of Apple’s mobile operating system in the fall.
 Also absent from the list of supported this time round is any model of iPod Touch, with the device having been removed from Apple’s website worldwide.